anishEgov/digit3/docs/Architecture/Technology/Technology-Choice.md

 # Technology Choice

-This document consolidates technology patterns and choices from various architectural principles.
-Each section provides a comprehensive overview of recommended technologies and patterns, with links back to the original principles for detailed context.
+This document consolidates technology patterns and choices from various [architectural principles](../../Practices%20and%20Patterns/Principles.md).
+Each section provides a list of technology patterns and choices that can be used to implement the principles.

 ## Table of Contents